-The Employer agrees to contribute 50% of the premiums for the Plan currently in effect on January 1, 2023.
-The maximum is \$600.00/24 months; coverage for eye exams to a maximum of \$120 per person every 24 months to the Vision Plan.
-(Same as the UofT benefit)
+The Employer agrees to contribute 50% of the premiums for the Plan currently in effect on January 1, 2025.
+The maximum is \$650/24 months; coverage for eye exams to a maximum of \$120 per person every 24 months to the Vision Plan.
+(Same as the UofT benefit).

-The costs of laser eye surgery for vision correction is an eligible vision care expense.
+The cost of laser eye surgery for vision correction is an eligible vision care expense.

-Additional Eligible Benefits effective January 1, 2023:
+Additional Eligible Benefits

-- Breast pumps with a \$500 lifetime maximum - Coverage for sperm wash & in vitro fertilization services - Gender affirmation coverage to support plan members throughout their gender transition journey.
-Reimbursement of eligible expenses is subject to a diagnosis of "gender dysphoria" from a medical doctor, in addition to a reasonable and customary fee per claim of \$5,000 and an overall lifetime maximum of \$10,000. - Non-hormonal intrauterine devices (IUDs)
+Breast pumps with a \$500 lifetime maximum.

+Coverage for sperm wash & in vitro fertilization services.

+Gender affirmation coverage - to support plan members throughout their gender transition journey.
+Reimbursement of eligible expenses is subject to a diagnosis of "gender dysphoria" from a medical doctor, in addition to a reasonable and customary fee per claim of \$5,000 and an overall lifetime maximum of \$10,000.

+Non-hormonal intrauterine devices (IUDs).